 During periods of exceptionally cold weather, badgers will often use a latrine inside the sett, rather than venturing outside.
 While activity is sporadic and unpredictable through the winter months, badgers may still venture out to forage, even in the snow.
 Post-winter emergence is generally late-February or early March, and by mid-summer badgers often spend time away from the sett during the day, even sleeping out in deep bedding piles.
-In more remote locations, cubs may be seen playing outside during daylight.
+In more remote locations, young cubs may be seen playing outside during daylight and as they get older and begin exploring their clan's territory towards the end of May and beginning of June it is not uncommon to encounter them out even in the middle of the day in quieter spots - sometimes they'll walk right up to people, apparently curious about what they are.
+Periods of exceptionally dry weather may also result in adults out during the daytime searching for food and water.

 Season has a profound impact on the activity pattern of badgers both at and away from the sett.
 Many badger watchers report customary increases in activity at the sett, particularly bedding collection and digging, during the late winter/early spring (in preparation for cubs) and autumn (in preparation for winter).
 Similarly, season affects ranging.
 A study by the University of Sussex, for example, found radio-collared badgers had largest ranges during the summer and autumn, with clan range declining during the winter months.
 A similar study published in the Journal of Animal Ecology during 2002 found that dominant females and subordinates used only a small fraction of their territories, moved short distances at low speed and covered small areas each night during the winter and spring.
 Males were observed to use the same proportion of their territories throughout the year, although they moved faster, over longer distances and covered greater areas per period of activity during the winter than females.
 As food availability (young rabbits in this study) increased in the autumn, so did body condition, although range was reduced; presumably a reflection that the badgers didn't need to move as far to find food.